 This might sound too good to be true.
 But, you absolutely can pay off all your debt, and I can show you how.

 It won’t be easy though.
-It certainly won’t be fast, and it won’t just magically happen by reading a book. lol
+It certainly won’t be quick and easy, and it won’t just magically happen by reading a book. lol

 You really need to put in the work, change your mindset and take charge of your money!